Electrochemical detection of aflatoxin B1: an aptasensor prepared using graphene oxide and gold nanowires

-An electrochemical aptasensor was developed for detection of aflatoxin B1 using nanocomposite of graphene oxide and gold nanowires.
-The aptasensor mechanism was based on difference in differential pulse voltammetry peak current upon detachment of aptamer from electrode surface when the toxin is present.
-The working electrode modifications was confirmed using field emission scanning electron microscopy, energy-dispersive X-ray spectroscopy, and electrochemical methods cyclic voltammetry and electrochemical impedance spectroscopy.
-Limit of detection was 1.4 pM and linear range was 5.0–750.0 pM with good reproducibility of the results.
-The specificity test of the aptasensor was successfully confirmed that the aptasensor is specific towards aflatoxin B1 comparing to blank solution and non-specific molecules.
-The simulated real sample environment tested in pistachio samples alongside with experiments and comparison with HPLC method confirmed the aptasensor capability to work in future real food assays.
+An electrochemical aptasensor was developed for the detection of aflatoxin B1 using a nanocomposite of graphene oxide and gold nanowires.
+The aptasensor mechanism was based on the difference in the differential pulse voltammetry peak current upon detachment of the aptamer from the electrode surface when the toxin is present.
+The working electrode modifications were confirmed using field emission scanning electron microscopy, energy-dispersive X-ray spectroscopy, and electrochemical methods cyclic voltammetry and electrochemical impedance spectroscopy.
+The limit of detection was 1.4 pM and the linear range was 5.0–750.0 pM with good reproducibility of the results.
+The specificity test of the aptasensor successfully confirmed that the aptasensor is specific towards aflatoxin B1 compared to a blank solution and non-specific molecules.
+A simulated real sample environment tested in pistachio samples alongside experiments and comparison with the HPLC method confirmed the aptasensor's capability to work in future real food assays.